Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.5

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be moved past the external memory interface in one second.
-It is calculated by multiplying the card's bus width by its memory clock speed.
-If the card has DDR type RAM, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of data (in units of MB per second) that can be moved past the external memory interface in a second.
+It is worked out by multiplying the card's bus width by the speed of its memory.
+If it uses DDR type memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This figure is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This number is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to its local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to the local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices